Atlanta has a tree ordinance that outlines all the guidelines on tree removal, trimming, and any other general maintenance.

-Below is a summary of Atlanta tree ordinance that helps you understand more about tree removal policies in the city.
+Below is a summary of the Atlanta tree ordinance that helps you understand more about tree removal policies in the city.

 Yes.
 You’ll need to acquire a tree removal permit from the city department before you remove a tree from Atlanta.
 This applies to all public and private properties subject to city regulations.
 However, you need no permit to remove a fallen tree or that which is supported by other trees.

-A permit is a must-have failure to which you will be penalized.
+A permit is a must-have failure for which you will be penalized.
 All applications should be made directly to the public service department.
 After acquiring the permit, you are required to complete the work as per the city tree policy.